ย ย

 After attending the first Boonerang, I was worried that this would be the only edition.
 Thankfully, the community’s support and the organizers’ tireless efforts have resulted in this being an annual Boone NC event.

-I’ve already noticed improvements from the original and can’t wait to see where this festival goes as it grows.
+Every year, I notice improvements upon the original Boonerang and can’t wait to see where this festival goes as it grows.
 If you’ve attended Boonerang, let us know what you think of it and what you hope to see at the next one.

 Share your thoughts in the comments or send us an email.
 Don’t forget to share your adventures from this festival and others in our NC Travel Facebook Group.